 The Disposable Income Allowance is up to £144 a week which you can keep to pay for things like house insurance, looking after your home and other weekly needs.

 You can choose to keep less than £144 and pay more towards your care if you want to.
+This would mean that:

 • You need lower deferred payments.